The Victoria Mekong

 Journey to the striking Gateway of India in Mumbai

-Take a full day to explore India's capital.
-Starting in Old Delhi, embark on a rickshaw ride through the atmospheric streets, visiting fascinating Jama Masjid.
-Venture into a local market where you'll learn about local herbs and spices.
-Cross into New Delhi to view the colonial grandeur of the Rajpath, inlcuding the Rashtrapati Bhavan and India Gate, finishing the day with a welcome meal.
+Take a full day to explore India's vibrant capital.
+Starting in Old Delhi, embark on a rickshaw ride to Khari Baoli spice market, where you will learn about the local herbs and spices.
+Visit Jama Masjid before crossing into New Delhi to view the colonial grandeur of the Rajpath, including the Rashtrapati Bhavan and India Gate, finishing the day with a welcome meal.

 Travel from Delhi to Agra, the home of the Taj Mahal!
 Pay a visit to the beautifully intricate Itmad-ud-Daulah tomb, also known as the Baby Taj, before exploring the mammoth Agra Fort.
 The imperial city of the Mughal rulers, within its mighty walls you'll find magnificent palaces, audience halls and mosques.